manoadamro/jason/docs/token.md

 If not rules are provides, it will still ensure that any token string is present

-NOTE: a `TokenHandler` will need to have been initialised. see [Token Handler](#Token-Handler) and [Service Extensions](./jason.md#Service-Extensions)
+NOTE: a `Handler` will need to have been initialised. see [Token Handler](#Token-Handler) and [Service Extensions](./jason.md#Service-Extensions)

 ```python